cran/textrecipes/tests/testthat/_snaps/sequence_onehot.md

       rec %>% step_tokenize(text) %>% step_sequence_onehot(text, padding = "not pre")
     Condition
       Error in `step_sequence_onehot()`:
-      ! `padding` should be one of: 'pre', 'post'
+      ! `padding` must be one of "pre" or "post", not "not pre".

 ---